An ancient system hidden in the Galactic plane?: Hints of chemically peculiar properties

-NJ trees do not consider an evolutionary model suitable for astronomical data, and thus should not be used to conclude on a specific history \citep[see discussions in][Eldridge et al. in prep.]{Jackson21, walsen24}.
+NJ trees do not consider an evolutionary model tailored specifically for astronomical data, and thus should not be used to conclude on a specific history \citep[see discussions in][Tapia-Contreras et al., sub.]{deBrito24,Jofre25}.
 However, we can use them to gather additional information, like testing whether several types of supernovae contributed to the final [X/Fe] ratios.
 We use then NJ trees to test the hypothesis that a tree built only using $\alpha$-capture elements should be different than one from only Fe-peak elements.
-This might be arising from the fact that supernovae with different energy contributed differently to the final [X/Fe] for $\alpha$- or Fe-peak elements.
+This might be arising from the fact that supernovae with different energy distribution contributed differently to the final [X/Fe] for $\alpha$- or Fe-peak elements.

-To do so, we follow the strategy to compare trees introduced in \citet{deBrito24}, who considered the Robinson-Foulds (RF) distances.
+To do so, we follow the strategy to compare trees introduced in \citet{deBrito24} and also used in \citet{Jofre25} for the Omega Centauri globular cluster, that considered the Robinson-Foulds (RF) distances.
 This is a normalised value between 0 (identical) and 1 (totally different) and compares the frequency of nodes that appears in both trees.
 Following \citet{deBrito24}, the distance matrix has been perturbed 1000 times to take uncertainties in [X/Fe] into account.
 The resulting 1000 $\alpha$-capture and Fe-peak NJ trees are then compared to obtain the distribution of the RF distances.

 The mean of the RF distance distribution is $0.91\pm0.04$, indicating that the $\alpha$-capture and Fe-peak NJ trees are significantly different from each other.
 Figure~\ref{Fig:tree} displays the MCC trees built using only [Mg, Si, Ca, Ti/Fe] as input ($\alpha$-capture, left side) and the one built from only [Ni, Cr, Mn, Co/Fe] (Fe-peak, right side).
 Same leaves/stars are connected through the dashed lines.
 It is possible to note how these leaves are located at different parts in each tree.